You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [10:27]

 Residents, people who live here, have to abide by the limitations that we set up for residents.
 But people who aren't residents define their own limitations.
-But you should define your limitations.
-If you're a practicing student and you don't abide by the residence rules, then you should define your own limitations.
+But you should define your limitations if you're a practicing student. and you don't abide by the residence rules, then you should define your own limitations.
 And that's the most essential thing in practice.
 If when you define your limitation, it means that Whatever you do fits into the framework of your life, and you don't do things so arbitrarily.
 When our life is just arbitrary, the circumstances don't add up to anything.

 [11:34]